Prepare one good machine

 Replace manual installs, driver hunts, and setup checklists with a repeatable capture and deploy process.

-Technicians boot the USB, authenticate, pick the right image, and follow a constrained workflow instead of improvising.
+Technicians boot the USB, sign in, choose the right image, and follow a clear step-by-step process instead of improvising.

-Keep images, categories, drivers, deployment profiles, and activity history on the Forge instead of scattered across folders.
+Keep Windows images, drivers, deployment settings, and job history together instead of scattered across folders and shares.

 What you get